🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Top: Blue patterned salad plate = personality.

 Tip: Don’t match every plate.
-Mix vintage blue-and-white with modern shapes for that collected, cool-girl vibe.
+Mix vintage blue-and-white with modern shapes for that collected, cool-girl vibe, a trick these modern fall table decor ideas use too.

 4. Napkins That Do the Heavy Lifting